WWII VETERANS STATISTICS:

 The passing of the Greatest Generation

-Approximately every two minutes a memory of World War II – its sights and sounds, its terrors and triumphs – disappears.
+Approximately every three minutes a memory of World War II – its sights and sounds, its terrors and triumphs – disappears.
 Yielding to the inalterable process of aging, the men and women who fought and won the great conflict are now mostly in their 90s.
-They are dying quickly – at the rate of approximately 555 a day, according to recent US Veterans Administration figures.
+They are dying quickly – at the rate of approximately 492 a day, according to US Veterans Administration figures.

 The graph below uses statistics from the Veterans Administration to illustrate the urgency of our mission.
 During the war, 16 million Americans served their nation.
 Today, that number stands at just over a million.
 By 2036, it is estimated there will be no living veterans of World War II left to recount their experiences.